 5 Best Basic Materials Stocks to Buy in 2020

-Rio Tinto, like the majority of stocks on this list, is a metals and mining company.
+Rio Tinto, like the majority of stocks on this list, is an industrial metals and mining company.
 Founded in 1873, the company is one of the longest-lived and most successful iron ore, aluminum, and copper mining companies in the world.

 Iron ore, aluminum, and copper aren’t the only ways the company makes money either.
 It is a mining powerhouse, providing the world with a consistent supply of salt, titanium dioxide, and a wide range of other basic materials important to the modern world.

-There are plenty of mining companies that mine these materials.
+There are plenty of mining companies that mine these raw materials.
 What makes Rio Tinto so special?

 One of the most important factors here is cost.
 At the moment, Rio Tinto has one of the lowest operational costs in the mining industry.
 Low-cost operations mean there’s far more room for profits at Rio Tinto than can be found at most other miners in the same space.

 The company’s innovation has been a driving force behind its low-cost operation.
 Early investments in autonomous vehicles and the automation of the majority of the mining process has kept costs low and will continue to do so for the long run.
 As a result, the company has an impressive balance sheet.

 Rio Tinto also has a history of showing its investors that they are appreciated.
 The dividend yield at the company is 5.23%, representing one of the best dividends in the basic materials sector and adding to the value of owning this stock.

 Moreover, Rio Tinto has one of the lowest price-to-earnings (P/E) ratios in the industry, with investors paying less than seven times earnings to own a share of the basic materials stock.